ciklum-digital/recipes/docs/_coverpage.md

-# ciklum-digital / js / recipes
+# 🛠 FE Recipes

 > Start your learning from recipes

-- 🚀 Easy start
+- 🚀 Quick point to start your learning
-- ⚡️️ Rich recipes set up
+- ⚡️️ Rich collections of web-application development recipes
-- 💎 Best practice
 - ⏱ Reduce time for Internet exploring

 <div style="" class="buttons">